Praneshchow/BSc-Study-Notes/README.md

-# University_Info
+# University Notes
 # Welcome to the "University Information Repository" 🎓🙋🏻‍♂️

 🎓 **University:** East Delta University

-🎗️ **Department:** Computer Science and Engineering (CSE)
+🎗️ **Department:** B.Sc in Computer Science and Engineering (CSE)

-In this repository, My Hand-written Notes, Slides, Assignments, Books, and Lab work.
+In this repository, My handwritten notes, Slides, Assignments, Books, and Lab work.
 Enhance your academic journey with easy access to a wealth of knowledge.

 Happy learning!!! 😊